cyrus-/typy/README.md

 --------
 Mathematics has a proven track record across problem domains.
 Functional languages build immediately upon the basic mathematical concepts taught in high-school algebra and introductory logic, e.g.

-* variables are given meaning by substitution
+* variables are placeholders given meaning by substitution
 * functions map from input of some type to output of some possibly different type
 * tuples allow you to group together multiple values, corresponding to the elementary logical concept of *conjunction*
 * sums capture the elementary logical concept of *disjunction*, e.g. a natural number can be either zero or the successor of another natural number.